WyattBlue/auto-editor/README.md

 Auto-Editor is a command line application program for automatically editing **video or audio**.
 It works by analyzing the video's audio to detect when a section needs to be cut or kept in, then it runs a subprocess called ffmpeg to create the new video.

-## New in 20w27a!
+## New in 20w27b!
- * Videos downloaded with youtube-dl are now named based on their URL.
-Thanks to @eykd for that update.
- * fastVideo and fastVideoPlus now use python's tempfile system.
+ * You now edit the cuts Auto-Editor does with Adobe Premiere Pro using the `--export_to_premiere` flag.
+It will make an XML file that you can import to Premiere.
+ * fastVideoPlus.py is no longer so RAM intensive.
+ * preview.py now uses tempfile.
+ * The SciPy the module is no longer needed.
- * Outdated documentation has been changed.
+ * Other small improvements have been made.

 ## Usage
 ### Minimal Example